kevinfAAA/kevs-portfolio-project-1-DRAFT/README.md

 This is the first website I created and is part of my project portfolio required in the Full-Stack Software Development Diploma I am currently undertaking.
 The aim of the website is to show and inform users of the following:
--	The website should explain with GIS.
+-	The website should explain what GIS is.
 -	The website should identify commonly used tools to build a GIS.
 -	The website should give examples of industries where GIS can be applied, to improve it.
 -	The website should provide links to interesting live GIS viewers to demonstrate what can be achieved within a GIS and to provide the user with food for thought.